Norton St. House

 Expectations & Community Standards

-Within 14 days of moving in, residents must be working, volunteering, or attending school to support personal growth and responsibility.
+Residents must be working, volunteering, or attending school to support personal growth and responsibility.

 Guests are permitted only during designated hours with prior approval.
-Overnight guests are not allowed under any circumstances to protect the integrity of the house.

-What to Expect
+What to expect

 A Day in the Life